Degree Requirements

 THESIS (590) CREDITS —

-• Ten (10) thesis credits must be completed successfully for thesis plan programs.
+- Nine (9) or ten (10) thesis credits must be completed successfully for thesis plan programs.
+Students need to follow the credit combination and total that has been approved for their degree program (see the catalog for details).
 An unlimited number of 590 credits may be taken.
-However, only ten (10) 590 credits count toward degree requirements along with a minimum of twenty (20) content coursework credits.
+However, only a maximum of ten (10) 590 credits count toward degree requirements along with a minimum of twenty (20) content coursework credits.

 Note: A department may require more than thirty (30) credits for degree completion.